matiasilva/riscv-soc/README.md

 To view the datasheet and full documentation set associated with this project, [click here](https://matiasilva.github.io/riscv-soc).

+> [!NOTE]
+> This project is a work in progress.
+I'm picking this up in my free time as and when I can.

 ## Development

 To run simulations, view waveforms, and flash Lattice/Gowin FPGAs, you'll need